Blaze DJ is back with 'Ministry of Breaks' episode 38.

 Blaze DJ's impact went beyond his DJ performances.
 He gained significant insights from his time spent in DJ stores and created a landmark by being the first to combine DJing and production equipment within one establishment in the country.

-Moreover, he was instrumental in revolutionizing the retail landscape for electronic music.
+Moreover, he was instrumental in revolutionising the retail landscape for electronic music.
 However, by 2005, Blaze DJ appeared to have lost interest in performing.
 Although he continued to work in the music industry as an audio-visual designer and consultant, concentrating on improving sound systems in top clubs around the world, he eventually retired from DJing and put his headphones aside.

 Boasting a vast array of breaks and breakbeat tracks, he is poised for a significant comeback to the nightclub circuit.
 With ties to Industrial Force and Zeta Records, his influence spans over thirty years, marking him as a dedicated stalwart in the worldwide breaks music scene.